Oregon tax revolt: National context and the passage of Measure 5

 Oregon voters placed limits to property tax in the Oregon Constitution in 1990 with the passage of Measure 5.
 A majority of voters were frustrated by the increase in property taxes attributed to rapidly rising property values in the Portland area.
 Some attribute this home price inflation to an influx of population in the Portland metro, which is surrounded by an urban growth boundary that limits the supply of developable land.
 Others observe that the situation was much more complex, pointing to the loose monetary policy pursued by Alan Greenspan, including adjustments to the CPI that measured homeowners equivalent rent instead of actual home price, a recovering economy in the region, and numerous other factors.

-Measure 5 shifted the burden of school funding to the state (which levies an income tax) and away from counties.
+Measure 5 shifted the source of school funding to the state.
+Instead of property taxes, funding had to come from the General Fund.
+Oregon does not have a sales tax, so money had to be drawn from the General Fund - primarily via the state income tax).

 Measure 5 also equalized school funding throughout the state, which meant that schools in rural areas benefited while schools in Portland saw budgets reduced.